 Charlie gives an overview of all of the areas he focuses on as a sexological bodyworker.
 These focal points range from asking for consent, telling your partner what you want, maintaining boundaries, managing shame and rejection triggers if your partner says no to sex, and pleasure mapping.

-Charlie also works with patients who have experienced or are experiencing trauma, with the goal of getting back to a healthy state of equilibrium despite those traumas.
+Charlie also works with clients who have experienced or are experiencing trauma, with the goal of getting back to a healthy state of equilibrium despite those traumas.
 Additionally, he works with those who have gone through considerable transitions in their lives: hysterectomies, gender transitions, postpartum mothers, and a wide range of circumstances that contribute to a diverse sampling of sexological bodywork needs.

 How do Prospective Patients Know When They’re Ready for Bodywork?

 Charlie says that if the idea of bodywork sounds a little too intimidating or scary, sexological bodywork might not be right for you.
 He says it could be that you just need to talk to a sex therapist or a practitioner and ask some questions to test the waters out.
-And because there are so many specialists in the profession, it really does help to do a little bit of research on various practitioners to see if what they offer and the testimonials they provide speak to your personal experience.
+And because there are so many specialists in the profession, it really does help to do a little bit of research on various practitioners to see if what they offer and the testimonials they provide speak to your personal experience

 Charlie says it’s completely normal to feel nervous about going to a sexological bodyworker.
 If you aren’t a little bit nervous, you probably don’t need what he or she has to offer, as he says in the episode.
 But overall, it can be an immensely powerful practice that you should definitely look into!

 Resources for Charlie:

 Link to the free guide – Talking About Sex: http://bettersexpodcast.com/talk

 Book and New Course – https://sexwithoutstress.com